Are you ready for this pregnancy to be over and labor to start so you can finally meet your sweet baby?

 Just don’t be upset if you haven’t dilated at all yet.
 I had my last doctor’s appointment on Wednesday, Aug 28th.
 I was not even dilated to a full centimeter by then.
 My doctor told me it will probably take a few more days.
 Keep in mind, my due date was August 31st.
 On Friday, August 30th, my contractions started and my little sunshine was born the same day.
 Only two hours before her actual due date.

 The mucus plug pretty much seals your uterus off and protects it from any kind of bacteria.
 So once you start to dilate, the mucus plug starts coming out.

 Mine actually came out in pieces over the last two weeks of my pregnancy.
 Once I was in real labor at the hospital, the rest of it showed up.
 It’s very different for every woman.
-Mine reminded me of the mucus that’s in your nose, so it can totally go unnoticed since some women think it’s only discharge.
+Mine reminded me of the mucus that is in your nose, so it can totally go unnoticed since some women think it’s only discharged.

 10. Water Breaks